Zebra

 • Hartmann's mountain zebra

-The Plains zebra (Equus quagga), formerly (Equus burchellii) is the most common of the three species.
+The Plains zebra (Equus quagga, formerly Equus burchellii) is the most common of the three species.
 It is also known as the common zebra and geographically most widespread species of zebra.
 The Plains zebra is found in eastern and southern Africa, ranging from South Sudan and southern Ethiopia to the Nile River and as far south as northern South Africa, northern Namibia and Southern Angola.
-This species' habitat is shrinking and they are now extinct in Burundi and Lesotho.
-The plains zebra live in grasslands, shrublands, woodlands, savannahs and mountainous areas, except deserts and rainforests.
+This species' habitat is shrinking, and they are now extinct in Burundi and Lesotho.
+The plains zebra lives in grasslands, shrublands, woodlands, savannahs and mountainous areas, except deserts and rainforests.
+They are known for making long migrations in search of food and water.
+Plains zebras have wide stripes that are spaced relatively far apart.
 This zebra species stands about 3.6 to 4.8 feet at the shoulder, 7.4 to 7.8 feet in body length and can reach weights of about 175 to 400 kg.
-The species epithet quagga specifically refers to the Plains Zebra subspecies, which is one of six subspecies of zebras found in Africa but now extinct.
-Burchell's Zebra also known as Equus quagga burchellii, is a subspecies of Plains Zebra (Equus quagga).

-The Mountain zebra (Equus zebra) is smaller than the Plains zebra.
-It has a unique grid-like stripe pattern on its rump than those of other species.
+The Mountain zebra (Equus zebra) has a unique grid-like stripe pattern on its rump that those of other species.
 They live in South Africa, Namibia and Angola.
-These species can survive in rugged mountainous areas and escarpments up to 2,000 meters above sea level.
-The Mountain zebras can weigh about 280 kg but they are the same size as the Plains zebra and about 7.8 feet long.
+This species can survive in rugged mountainous areas and escarpments up to 2,000 meters above sea level.
+It is smaller than the Plains zebra, which helps it navigate its rocky habitats.
+Mountain zebras can weigh about 280 kg, but they are the same size as the Plains zebra and about 7.8 feet long.

 Behaviour And Lifestyle Of Zebra

 Zebras are very courageous animals and are not afraid to confront predators.
 They have a powerful kick which can cause serious injury to a predator such as a lion, hyena or African wild dog.
-Zebras are also known for their strong running ability to evade predators.
-They have a habit of biting the tails of other zebras.
+Zebras are also known for their strong running abilities, and can run at speeds of up to 56 km p/h to evade predators.
+They can also jump up to 6 feet high and can sleep standing up, but also lie down for a deeper sleep.
+Zebras have a habit of biting the tails of other zebras.
 This behaviour is thought to play a role in social interaction and communication.
-Zebra also perform a dance called stotting when they are startled or excited.
+Zebras also perform a dance called stotting when they are startled or excited.
 Stotting is characterised by rapid hoof movements and an arched back.
-They are extremely curious animals, which often leads them to explore their surroundings and enjoy interacting with each other.
-Zebras will often approach people or other animals they encounter.
-This can be both good and bad, as zebras can be unpredictable and may attack if they feel threatened and when it happens, the herd will split up, with each individual seeking cover behind a rock or bush.
-In captivity, zebras can be just as social and playful as their wild counterparts.
+Zebras are also quite territorial and will fight with other zebras over food, water or land.
+They are diurnal animals and migrate over long distances in search of food and water.
+Zebras are extremely curious animals, which often leads them to explore their surroundings and enjoy interacting with each other.
+They will often approach people or other animals they encounter.
+This can be both good and bad, as zebras can be unpredictable and may attack if they feel threatened, and when it happens, the herd will split up, with each individual seeking cover behind a rock or bush.
+Zebras also make interesting and engaging pets, but they require a lot of space and attention.
+In captivity, they can be just as social and playful as their wild counterparts.
 Zebras will often form close bonds with their keepers and can be trained to do simple tricks.
-Zebras also make interesting and engaging pets but they require a lot of space and attention.
+But they have never been fully domesticated, unlike horses and donkeys.

 Reproduction, Babies And Lifecycles Of Zebra

-Zebras are prey animals, meaning that they are hunted and killed by other animals.
+Zebras face a variety of predators and threats in their natural habitats.
+They are prey animals, meaning that they are hunted and killed by other animals.
 In African habitats, they are preyed on mainly by big cats and other predators.
 Lions hunt them singly or in groups.
 Zebra's natural predators are brown hyenas, spotted hyenas, wild dogs, leopards and cheetahs.
-Nile crocodiles also prey on zebras when they near water.
+They all hunt particularly for lone zebras, older zebras, or young foals.
+Furthermore, Nile crocodiles also prey on zebras when they are near water sources.

-Zebras have developed several adaptions, including their stripes that help them avoid being eaten.
-The stripes may confuse predators or make it difficult for them to judge the distance from a zebra.
-Zebras have a strong sense of smell that allows them to detect danger from far away.
-When threatened, zebras also run in herds which makes it more difficult for a predator to pick out an individual zebra from a group.
-Zebras can run up to 35 miles per hour to escape from predators.
+Zebras have developed several adaptations, including their stripes, that help them avoid being eaten.
+Their stripes may confuse predators or make it difficult for them to judge the distance from a zebra.
+Zebras have excellent hearing, keen eyesight and a strong sense of smell that allows them to detect danger from far away.
+When threatened, zebras also run in herds, which makes it more difficult for a predator to pick out an individual zebra from a group.
+Zebras can run up to 56 km per hour to escape from predators.
 They also have a strong kick that can injure predators.

 Zebras are also under threat from human activities and habitat loss.
 The first threat to zebras is hunting.
-They have been hunted for their meat, hides, tails and skin.
+They have been hunted for their meat, hides, tails and skin for food or sometimes for medicinal purposes.
 This hunting has led to a decrease in their population.
 Another threat to zebras is habitat loss.
-They need a lot of space to roam around and they can’t survive in areas that have been developed or taken over by humans.
-Their habitats are being destroyed by agriculture, human encroachment and livestock grazing remain an issue in the ongoing conservation of this species.
-Zebras are also threatened by diseases like anthrax and equine encephalitis.
-They also have a strong immune system that helps them fight off diseases.
+They need a lot of space to roam around, and they can’t survive in areas that have been developed or taken over by humans.
+Their habitats are being destroyed by agriculture, human encroachment, and livestock grazing remain an issue in the ongoing conservation of this species.
+Due to climate change, drought can exacerbate food and water scarcity, making zebras more vulnerable to predation and disease.
+Though they have a strong immune system that helps them fight off diseases, zebras are also threatened by diseases like anthrax and equine encephalitis that can also impact zebra populations.
 So there are several threats to zebras that could lead to their extinction.

 Population Of Zebra